-subsequently inferred binding energy ε and/or momentum q as obtained using Eq.
-1 and Eq.2 is wrong.
-This complicates comparison with theory greatly.
+If either the energy loss due to inelastic scattering or the deflection due to elastic scattering is large then the event will not contribute to the coincidence count rate.
+Of more importance are those events that, in spite of small deflections and/or energy losses, still lead to a coincidence event, but for which the subsequently inferred binding energy ε and/or momentum q as obtained using Eqs.
+(1) and (2) is wrong.
+This complicates for thicker samples a comparison with theory greatly.
 In the following section we will simulate the effect of multiple scattering for the case of silicon, and see how the ratio of inelastic and elastic mean free path changes qualitatively the outcome of the simulation.